 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

-- Overall, we rate the Bellingham Herald Left-Center Biased based on left leaning editorial positions.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+- Overall, we rate the Bellingham Herald Left-Center Biased based on left-leaning editorial positions.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.